Sheshiyer/fooljourney/entryeight.md

 Inside Tower 2, the elevator hums; the numbers over the door still insist on counting.
 I let them.
 I’ve got my own counters now.
 The ceiling is an instrument.
 I can raise it, lower it, and tune it to the conversation in front of me.
 I don’t wait for a push notification to stabilize me.
 I select a stable point and everything else arranges.

 From the balcony, Nana halos Inanna.
-I don’t take her picture.
+I don't take her picture.
 I carry her law.

-I witness with precision and compassion.